-As of November 13, 2006, CNCS revised the slot conversion policy to allow programs to convert one Full-Time position to up to three Quarter-Time positions.
+Programs are permitted to convert one Full-Time position to up to three Quarter-Time positions.
 A slot conversion is necessary when a program wants to convert an unfilled slot into less time slots.
 All conversions will be Trust neutral, are subject to availability of funds in the Trust, and will comply with all assumptions on which Trust prudence and continued solvency are predicated.

 This policy allows AmeriCorps slots to be converted in accordance with the grant award (AmeriCorps General Provision, Section 8, Terms of Service) but without regard to the limitation therein on increasing the number of slots in the program.
-Thus, when converting a slot to one requiring fewer hours, the subgrantee is not limited to a one-for-one slot conversion, and may increase the number of members correspondingly.
+Thus, when converting a slot to one requiring fewer hours, the sub-grantee is not limited to a one-for-one slot conversion, and may increase the number of members correspondingly.
 However, the total number of MSYs and education award amounts in the grant may not increase as a result of the slot conversion.